Anguilla News

 www.news.ai Site Map Click to enlarge pictures

-[Click for larger view of Scilly Cay] One of the most famous tourist places in Anguilla was Sandra and Eudoxie Wallace's restaurant and tropical playground on tiny Scilly Cay.
+[Click for larger view of Scilly Cay] One of the most famous tourist places in Anguilla, this restaurant / tropical playground is owned by Sandra and Eudoxie Wallace.
 We live less than a mile away and always meant to go out for lunch, but Hurricane Luis swept the little islet clean, except for one cabana with a concrete base.
 Eudoxie flew to Guyana, bought super-strong greenheart for rebuilding, and chartered a boat to bring it to Scilly Cay.
 They reopened in January 1996 for a special wedding party and have been back in business since.

 [Click for larger view of string band]

-Prices are high, but worth it for a special treat -- we spent $104 for two for lunch.
-Popular for weddings and special outiings--people arrive by helicopter from St. Martin.
+Prices are high (entrees start at $35), but worth it for a special treat.
+Popular for weddings and special outings--people arrive by helicopter from St. Martin.
 I was pleasantly surprised.
-Only open from 11 AM to 5PM.
-Closed Mondays.
+Only open Wednesday and Sunday.
 Telephone 264-497-5123.
-Email: gorgeous@anguillanet.com
+Email: [email protected]

 Gorgeous Scilly Cay has roared back into operation before the tourist season is really even at a high pitch.
 On the weekend they now have a full crowd, with live music, crayfish, cool drinks, swimming, snorkeling, and sunbathing.